 Synth mode is entered by synth(COMMANDS).

 Synth mode is the simplest of the input modes.
-During parsing of COMMANDS, the program maintains three parameters, (wave, vib, and power) which determine the frequency, shape, amplitude, vibrato, and pitch-sweep of any waveforms applied to a specified patch of music.
+During parsing of COMMANDS, the program maintains four sets of parameters, (wave, vib, tone, and power) which determine the frequency, waveform, shape, amplitude, vibrato, and pitch-sweep of any waveforms applied to a specified patch of music.
 These are set using the following functions.

 @SLOT chooses the slot to be used for future waveform generation.

 wave(DATA).
 This specifies the frequency, amplitude, and offset of any applied waveforms.
 To generate an instrument which plays at the normally expected pitch, specify a frequency for the fundamental of 440 Hz.

 amp(AMP).
 Equivalent to wave(???
 AMP) Sets amplitude alone.